 Food & Water Accessories

 While it’s best to scatter feed your hamster to encourage foraging and movement around the cage, a food bowl can still be helpful to put fresh food in so that it doesn’t get lost in the bedding and spoil.

 For water, you can use either a water bowl or a bottle.
-Some people think using a bowl is unsafe as hamsters can drown, but the bowls we use for water are so small there’s no way a hamster can drown in them.
+Some people think using a bowl is unsafe for hamsters due to the risk of drowning, but the bowls hamster owners use are so small (less than 3 inches / 8 cm in diameter) it would be pretty hard for a hamster to drown in it.
 So whether you’ll use a water bottle or a small water bowl is up to you – both are safe.